F5Networks/f5-cloud-failover-extension/docs/userguide/installation.rst

 Updating Cloud Failover
 -----------------------
 When F5 releases a new version of Cloud Failover, use the same procedure you used to initially install the RPM.
-For example, if you used the Configuration utility, when you click Import and then select the new RPM, the system recognizes you are upgrading CF.
+For example, if you used the Configuration utility, when you click **Import** and then select the new RPM, the system recognizes you are upgrading Cloud Failover.

 Reverting to a previous version of Cloud Failover